A logical limit law for $231$-avoiding permutations: Introduction

-\item the set of limiting probabilities $\big\{\lim \PP(\sigma_n \models \Psi), \Psi\text{\ FO formula} \big\}$ is dense in $[0,1]$. \end{enumerate} \end{theorem} The proof of the convergence law is inspired by a paper of Woods \cite{woods1997coloring}, proving a convergence law for uniform random nonplane trees in monadic second order logic.
+\item the set of limiting probabilities $\big\{\! \lim \PP(\sigma_n \models \Psi), \Psi\text{\ FO formula} \big\}$ is dense in $[0,1]$. \end{enumerate} \end{theorem} The proof of the logical limit law is inspired by a paper of \cite{woods1997coloring}, proving a logical limit law for uniform random nonplane trees in monadic second order logic.
 It relies on techniques of analytic combinatorics, in particular on a general result on the type of singularity of polynomial systems of equations (commonly known as the Drmota--Lalley--Woods theorem).
-Item (i) above is a consequence of Woods's proof technique.
+Item 1 above is a consequence of Woods' proof technique.
 For the description of the set of limiting probabilities, we exhibit and combine sufficiently many simple events, whose asymptotic limiting probability is straightforward to compute.
-We then use a lemma of Kakeya \cite{KakeyaSubsums}, indicating when the set of subsums of a given convergent series is dense in the relevant interval.
-The second part of our result can be compared to the results of~\cite{LimitLaws_MinorClosed,LimitingProbabilities_Gnp}, where the set of limiting probabilities is described for some random graph models.
+We then use a lemma of \cite{KakeyaSubsums}, indicating when the set of subsums of a given convergent series is dense in the relevant interval.
+The second part of our result can be compared to the results of~\cite{LimitLaws_MinorClosed} and~\cite{LimitingProbabilities_Gnp}, where the set of limiting probabilities is described for some random graph models.
 At least for $\Av(231)$, the picture is simpler in the setting of permutations.

-We note that a convergence law for another permutation class, namely the class of {\em layered} permutations has been recently established by Braunfeld and Kukla \cite{BraunfeldKukla}.
+We note that a logical limit law for another permutation class, namely the class of {\em layered} permutations has been recently established by \cite{BraunfeldKukla}.
 The techniques are different from the ones in the present paper.
 Interestingly, none of these techniques is easily adapted to $\Av(321)$ (even though they have the same number of elements of each size, the classes $\Av(231)$ and $\Av(321)$ are known to have different structures in many ways).
-We do not know whether $\Av(321)$ admits a convergence law or not.
-More generally, it is not known whether there exists a proper permutation class for which the convergence law fails, see \cite[Section 5]{BraunfeldKukla}.
+We do not know whether $\Av(321)$ admits a logical limit law or not\footnote{ {\em Note added in proof.} A logical limit law for the class $\Av(321)$ has been established by \cite{Oezdemir2023cv_law_321}, using an \enquote{infinite-dimensional version of the Perron--Frobenius theorem}. }.
+More generally, it is not known whether there exists a proper permutation class for which the logical limit law fails; see \cite[Section 5]{BraunfeldKukla}.